Doubt and Confusion: The New "Canonizations"

-Here then is the striking point: The children knew the Assisi prayer meeting was not Catholic.
+Here, then, is the striking point: The children knew the Assisi prayer meeting was not Catholic.
 The children knew it was not a manifestation of heroic virtue.
-The children knew it was a scandal of colossal dimension, and refused to believe John Paul could be guilty of it.
-To their credit, these youngsters displayed a bettersensus Catholicus than today’s Vatican leaders.
+The children knew it was a scandal of colossal dimension, and thus refused to believe John Paul could be guilty of it.
+To their credit, these youngsters displayed a better sensus Catholicus than today’s Vatican leaders.

-If Catholic homeschool children, age 13 and under, recognize the outrage of the pan-religious meeting at Assisi, why did not Pope Benedict XVI who placed Papa Wojtyla on the fast-track to beatification?
-Why does not Pope Francis, who on July 5 approved John Paul II’s “canonization”?
+If Catholic homeschool children, age 13 and under, recognize the outrage of the pan-religious meeting at Assisi, why did not Pope Benedict XVI, who placed Papa Wojtyla on the fast-track to beatification?
+Why does not Pope Francis, who on July 5 [NB: 2013] approved John Paul II’s “canonization”?
 Under today’s streamlined procedure, these crucial questions are ignored as irrelevant.

 Once again regarding the integrity of the process, we encounter doubt, doubt and more doubt.